Gamboola, Queensland: Geography

 The Mitchell River enters the locality from the east (Mount Mulgrave / Wrotham) and flows west through the locality, exiting to the west (Highbury).
-The Lynd River enters from the south (Lyndside) and forms part of the south-western boundary of the locality before flowing north through the locality where it becomes a tributary of the Mitchell Riiver.
+The Lynd River enters from the south (Lyndside) and forms part of the south-western boundary of the locality before flowing north through the locality where it becomes a tributary of the Mitchell River.

 The Burke Developmental Road (State Route 27) enters the locality from the west (Highbury) and travels east through the locality, exiting to the south-east (Wrotham).

 Nobby is a peak in the south-east of the locality.

 The land use is grazing on native vegetation.